Redbank Power Station: Initial shutdown

 plant and equipment and water rights owned by Redbank Project for $5 million, but that it intended "to commence the work to raise the funds necessary to recommence the operation of the Redbank Power Station".

 On 25 August 2016 Redbank Energy issued the following statement to shareholders via the Australian Securities Exchange.
 "In response to shareholder enquiries, Redbank Energy Limited (ASX: AEJ) (REL) wishes to provide the following market update.
 Unfortunately, REL will be removed from the ASX official list on 29 August 2016.
 The immediate catalyst for delisting will be the non-payment of the 2016/17 ASX annual listing fee, which falls due on 27 August 2016.
 The reason for REL not paying the 2016/17 ASX listing fee is because REL will automatically be suspended on 9 October 2016 due to continual suspension."
 Redbank was subsequently delisted from the close of trading on Monday, 29 August 2016 pursuant to Listing rule 17.15.

 Blockchain mining proposal

 On 10 April 2018, Fairfax Media announced that the power plant could be restarted in Q1 2019 to provide cheap off-the-grid power for blockchain mining applications.
 As of 2019, these plans have been discontinued, and there is no intention for blockchain mining to be a part of Redbank moving forward.

 Verdant Technologies Australia Limited

 In 2018, Redbank Power Station was purchased by Hunter Energy Limited, which planned to convert the existing plant from coal to biomass.
 This was done as the first step of a broad strategy the company presented at the time that would eventually lead to a renewable energy complex at the site of the station.
 In 2021, Hunter Energy Limited rebranded as Verdant Technologies Australia Limited in an effort to reflect new strategies that did not involve the Hunter Valley.

 Fuel

+Coal tailings

+Redbank was originally designed to burn coal washery tailings, essentially a waste material with relatively low coal content.